 Find out where the fuse box is located

-Like the main water shut off valve, know where this is before the power goes.
-Also see what type of electrical panel it is and if you need anything.
+Like the main water shut off valve, know where this is before the electricity goes out.
+Also see what type of electrical panel it is and check the circuit breakers.

 Find out where the emergency shut off valve is for the water main